-The contract is in effect for months in which you are enrolled in Sharp Direct Advantage.
-The benefit year has been established by your former employer or union.
+The contract is in effect for months in which you are enrolled in Sharp Direct Advantage between Aug.
+1, 2022 and Dec.
+31, 2022.

 Each benefit year, Medicare allows us to make changes to the plans that we offer.
-This means we can change the costs and benefits of Sharp Direct Advantage after the end of the benefit year.
-We can also choose to stop offering the plan, or to offer it in a different service area.
+This means we can change the costs and benefits of Sharp Direct Advantage after Dec.
+31, 2022.
+We can also choose to stop offering the plan, or to offer it in a different service area after Dec.
+31, 2022.